| A Word for Building Contractors You've spent a long while going back and forth with a

 teleconference.
 "Hit the refresh button on your browser," you say.
 "Mr. Jones,

+is this what you meant?"
 Without the rounds of iterations that plague your

 competitors in these last crucial hours, you can ask everyone, "Is this what we